AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

   - ```extract_features(self)```:
     - call ```_extract_temporal_patterns()```, ```_extract_geographical_patterns()```, ```_extract_ticket_purchasing_patterns()``` to extract each group of features
     - drop infrequent riders and commuter rail riders from zones other than 1A
-    - column-wise concatenate features to and save the features as `.csv` files to the cached features path
+    - column-wise concatenate features to and save as a `.csv` file to the features cache path
     - return the concatenated rider features DataFrame

 ## Rider Segmentation